Low-energy effective quantum field theoretic description of excitations about soliton configurations

-Note that imaginary contribution comes from $\phi^{3}$ term which is as a potential term, unstable and therefore vacuum $\phi=0$ is unstable in pure $\phi^{3}$-theory.

-Note that though the last term in eq.(4.22) is quadratic in field variables but it is non-local in nature.
-Quadratic part of the low energy effective action can be written in following form
+Note that the imaginary contribution (similar to \cite{dunne1998qed, cheyette1985derivative}) comes from the definition of the low-energy effective action in (\ref{5.1}) according to Wilson's prescription.
+It is important to note that though the last term in (\ref{9}) is quadratic in field variables, it is non-local in nature.
+The quadratic part of the low energy effective action can also be expressed in the following form

 Note that $\tilde{\Delta}^{2}(x,y;\Lambda_{\text{UV}},\Lambda_{0})$ contributes dominantly when $(x^{0},x^{1})=(y^{0},y^{1})$ which gives